thephpleague/period/docs/4.0/properties.md

 public Period::format(string $format): string
 ~~~

-You can use the `format` method to represent a `Period` object in its mathematical representation as a [left closed, right open interval](https://en.wikipedia.org/wiki/Interval_(methematics)#Notations_for_intervals) as show below. the `$format` parameter expects a string which follow [date](http://php.net/manual/en/function.date.php) first argument rules.
+You can use the `format` method to represent a `Period` object in its [mathematical representation](https://en.wikipedia.org/wiki/Interval_(methematics)#Notations_for_intervals) as shown below.

+- The `$format` parameter expects a string which follow [date](http://php.net/manual/en/function.date.php) first argument rules.
+- The boundary representation depends on the `Period` boundaries property.

 ~~~php
 $interval = new Period('2014-05-01 00:00:00', '2014-05-08 00:00:00');